ameisner/lsst_decam_recipe/README.md

 100G	ap_verify_hits2015
 ```

-Now begin setting up the repository you will use for staging the necessary inputs and writing outputs.
+Now begin setting up the working directory you will use for staging the necessary inputs and writing outputs.
 This can be a directory anywhere on your filesystem (with sufficient disk space), and does not need to be in any special location relative to where the ap_verify_hits2015 repo was cloned to.

 Now we start setting up the Butler repository, which we will choose to be a directory called ``DATA``: